The Mouse That Roared: Stage adaptation

 The Mouse That Roared was adapted for the stage by Christopher Sergel in 1963.
 The play portrays Duchess Gloriana XII as twenty-two years old, as in Wibberley's novel.
 In this version, Dr. Kokintz is a physics professor at Columbia University and the arrival of Tully Bascomb's invasion force coincides with a campus student protest.
 Thus, the Fenwick soldiers are mistaken for being eccentric protesters rather than as foreign invaders.

 Television pilot

 In 1964, Jack Arnold produced a television pilot based on the film, with Sid Caesar playing the three roles that Sellers had played, but it was not picked up for production.

+Spoken word recordings

+In 1970, spoken word record label CMS Records released an LP recording of Wibberley reading excerpts from the novel.
+In 2025, an audiobook was released through Audible using a "virtual voice" generated by artificial intelligence.

 Radio adaptation

 BBC Radio 4 broadcast a one-hour adaptation on 15 February 2003 and 22 May 2010 as part of its Saturday Play series.
 The production was directed by Patrick Rayner and starred Julie Austin as Gloriana, Mark McDonnell (who co-adapted the book for radio) as Tully, Crawford Logan as Count Montjoy, Simon Tait as Dr. Kokintz and Steven McNicoll (who also co-adapted the book) as Mr. Benter.